yohasebe/rsyntaxtree/README.md

 Any script supported by an installed font renders correctly — the family chains fall back from Noto Sans/Serif to the JP and CJK variants, so Japanese, Chinese (simplified and traditional) and Korean are covered by the Noto CJK package.
 As of v1.8.0 the gem no longer bundles font files (they were not used at runtime).

+Scripts outside Latin and CJK need their own Noto package, or they render as tofu boxes.
+For the Arabic, Hebrew, Devanagari and Thai examples in the gallery:

+- Debian/Ubuntu: `apt install fonts-noto-core` already covers them; on minimal images add `fonts-noto` for the full set
+- Alpine: `apk add font-noto-arabic font-noto-hebrew font-noto-devanagari font-noto-thai font-noto-math`

 ## Installation

 ```bash